Workshop

 What does it mean to nurture inclusive, diverse, tolerant, or equal communities?
 How do we read these ideas beyond PR campaigns or university brochures and instead, tap into our everyday realities to create spaces for deeper awareness and transformation?

-On 16 November, 2023, educator, artist, and Fall 2023 resident Smita Rajmane will lead a workshop-performance where we reflect upon our everyday interactions with one another and the ways in which we navigate our shared social fabric.
+On 16 November, 2023, educator, artist, and Fall 2023 resident Smita Rajmane lead a workshop-performance where we reflected upon our everyday interactions with one another and the ways in which we navigate our shared social fabric.

-Through experimental games and roleplay exercises, the workshop prompts us to move away from theoretical discourse and pay attention to our personal lived experiences to re-examine ideas of inclusion and diversity: who are the voices we share our homes, schools, workplaces, and cities with?
+Through experimental games and role play exercises, the workshop prompted us to move away from theoretical discourse and pay attention to our personal lived experiences to re-examine ideas of inclusion and diversity: who are the voices we share our homes, schools, workplaces, and cities with?
 How do the languages we speak help us move ahead or set us back?
 What is our common ground?
 Can our differences help nurture generative spaces for exchange, awareness, and empathy?

-The first workshop from 5-6PM will be geared towards young adults between the ages 16-25.
-The second workshop from 6.30-7.30PM is open to all.
+The first workshop was from 5-6PM that was geared towards young adults between the ages 16-25.
+The second workshop was from 6.30-7.30PM and was open to all.

 Venue: